snowplow-archive/snowplow.github.com/_posts/2016-08-15-snowplow-android-tracker-0.6.0-released.md

 This event also records the Threads name and ID for debugging purposes.
 With this information plus the contextual information we can already send we are hoping to allow you to build very rich error reports which let you figure out what is going wrong in your app with a minimum of fuss.

 __Note__: For this feature to work properly it is imperative that the Tracker is setup very early from the Main/UI Thread of your application activity.
-This will allow the custom exception handler to automatically propogate to all other threads that get created.
+This will allow the custom exception handler to automatically propogate to all other threads that are created.

 To use this feature add the following builder option to your Tracker setup: